-Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review possible problems such as:
+Problems are rare, but all procedures have some risk.
+The doctor will go over some problems that could happen, such as:

 General anesthesia will be used.
 You will be asleep.

-A replacement esophagus is formed with part of the stomach or large intestine.
+A replacement esophagus will be formed with part of the stomach or large intestine.
 The remainder of the esophagus will be attached to this replacement.
-In some cases when treating cancer, lymph nodes in the area will be removed.
+The lymph nodes of people who have cancer may also be removed.
 One or more chest tubes are placed to drain fluids.
-Lastly, the cuts are closed with stitches or staples.
+The incisions will be closed.
+Bandages will be placed over them.

 About 6 hours

-During your stay, the healthcare staff will take steps to lower your chances of infection such as:
+During your stay, the hospital staff will take steps to lower your risk of infection, such as:

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 American Cancer Society